Kluthra15/Kluthra15/README.md

-- 👋 Hi, I’m @Kluthra15
-- 👀 I’m interested in learning about data analytics, data science, and the world of machine learning and AI.
+## Hi 👋 I'm Kushagra!
+I'm a Sr. Product Data Analyst at Skip The Dishes with a deep curiousity in all things Machine Learning and AI.
 - 🌱 I’m currently learning data science through a mentorship.
 I will use the skills i obtain to land a job working as a Data Scientist.

 <!---